Haari-hub/Atiq-s-SalesAnalytics/README.md

 # 🛒 Sales Analytics in MySQL

-This project focuses on solving  real-world business problems using pure SQL queries (no dashboards or external tools) Atliq's sales dataset.
+This project focuses on solving real-world business problems using pure SQL queries on Atliq's sales dataset.
 It includes:

 - Sales, Customer, Product, Market, and Date analysis
 - Use of *views* *Joins* and *CTE's ,Window Functions*